 The Institute for Policy Integrity tracks the outcomes of litigation over the Trump administration’s deregulatory efforts in this Roundup.1 The Roundup includes litigation over federal agency rule suspensions; repeals; rescissions; efforts to weaken regulations through guidance, memoranda, amendments, or replacements; and other agency actions.2

-An outcome is considered unsuccessful for the Trump administration if (1) a court ruled against the agency or (2) the relevant agency withdrew the action after being sued and the rule went back into effect.3 If there are different rulings on the same deregulatory action, and one or more courts ruled for the agency, the entry is assigned an “X” as long as the deregulatory action remains enjoined or vacated nationwide as a result of separate rulings.4
+An outcome is considered unsuccessful for the Trump administration if (1) a court ruled against the agency or (2) the relevant agency withdrew the action after being sued.3 If there are different rulings on the same deregulatory action, the entry is assigned an “X” as long as one court ruled against the agency.4

-An outcome is considered successful for the Trump administration if the agency won the lawsuit, whether or not that win was on purely procedural grounds (such as mootness) or on the merits.
+An outcome is considered successful for the Trump administration if the agency won the lawsuit without having to withdraw the challenged action, whether or not that win was on purely procedural grounds (such as mootness) or on the merits.

 Natural Resources Defense Council v.
 Perry, No. 17-916 (2d Cir.); New York, et al. v.
 Perry, No. 17-918 (2d Cir.)

 May 24, 2017: After being sued for failing to comply with the law in delaying conservation standards for ceiling fans, the Department of Energy announced that the rule would come into effect as originally scheduled.

 Natural Resources Defense Council v.
 EPA, et al., No. 17-00751 (S.D.N.Y.)

 June 14, 2017: After being sued for failing to follow notice-and-comment procedures, the Environmental Protection Agency published a final rule setting limits on discharges of mercury from dental offices, which had been withdrawn from the Office of Federal Register in January 2017 prior to publication.